auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure.md

 **Encryption and tags**

 Leave the entries here empty for now.
-This needs to be addressed in case of a more serious setup.
+This needs to be addressed in case of a more serious, maintainable production setup.

 **Review and submit**

-Submission will trigger final validation.
+Submission will trigger a final validation.
 Here you might get errors due to non-unique naming or other potential incompatibilities due to your subscription details.
 Read the messages and ask the portal copilot if you need to understand them better.

 Once the AI Foundry resource is deployed, click the **"Go to resource"** button and then click **"Go to Azure AI Foundry Portal"**.